 However, Japan's renewable energy market has remained in a grounded state due to market policies for renewable not been sufficiently examined or implemented.
 At the 2008 G8 Summit (Toyako Summit), solar PV, only one form of renewable energy, was finally recognized as an important candidate for government backed support.
 A type of gift was left behind by the former administration in which a limited FIT scheme applicable for only surplus electricity generated from residential, non-business use solar PV was established in November 2009.
-However, the government remains behind in conducting policy-based examinations for other forms of renewable electric generation such as wind power, the use of natural heating, and bio-fuels.
+However, the government remains behind in conducting policy-based examinations for other forms of renewable electric generation such as wind power, renewable energy heating, and transportation fuels.